joodaloop/webcraft/content/_index.md

     <p>We must build it!
 We must put forth this wonder into the world.
 I have convinced myself.
 Though I still don't yet know where to begin.</p></a>
 </blockquote>

-**Things I care about:** Typography, delightful minimalism, semantic HTML, information architecture, performance, progressive enhancement, sublime details, .
+**Things I care about:** Typography, delightful minimalism, semantic HTML, information architecture, performance, progressive enhancement, sublime details.

 <!--